Senate Confirms Ben Carson As Housing And Urban Development Secretary

 Upon announcing his choice to nominate Carson to lead the Department of Housing and Urban Development, Trump said, “We have talked at length about my urban renewal agenda and our message of economic revival, very much including our inner cities.”
 NPR reports that Carson’s name was previously floated around to lead the Department of Health and Human Services.

 Trump and Carson engaged in multiple debates while both sought the Republican nomination.
 However, Carson endorsed Trump shortly after dropping out of the race.
-Both have spoken frequently about the need to address the country’s inner cities, with Carson saying his experience growing up in Detroit will influence his role as Secretary of Housing and Urban Development.
+Both have frequently spoken about the need to address the country’s inner cities, with Carson saying his experience growing up in Detroit will influence his role as Secretary of Housing and Urban Development.

 “I grew up in the inner city and have spent a lot of time there, and have dealt with a lot of patients from that area and recognize that we cannot have a strong nation if we have weak inner cities.”